-So this Sunday we’re off to Lisbon for what will be two blissful (and work-free!) weeks.
+So this Sunday we’re off to Lisbon with kids for what will be two blissful (and work-free!) weeks.
 There’s so much I want to see and do!
 And while I know we probably won’t be able to tackle it all, we sure as heck can try, right?!

-Are you planning a trip to Lisbon?
+Are you planning a trip to Lisbon with kids?

 I researched for months and months to create this ultimate Lisbon bucket list!

 Here’s 50 things every family must see and do in Lisbon, Portugal with kids!

 Disclaimer: This post contains affiliate links, which may reward us with a small commission if you click them.
 Thanks for supporting the blog in this way!

 1 | Photograph the classic tiled walls of Chiado.
 It’s perhaps one of the most iconic sights in Lisbon, and while not completely unique to Chiado, you’ll find plenty of good photo ops in this upscale neighborhood.

 2 | Take in the sights from a Miradouro, aka viewpoint.
 In a city like Lisbon, there are countless spots to choose from.
 On our list are Portas do Sol, Graca, Nossa Senhora Do Monte, and Sao Pedro de Alcantara.

 3 | Sunbathe along Ribeira das Naus, the recently renovated riverside area with steps that extend down into the Tagus River.

 4 | Ride the iconic tram no. 28.
 Just plan to arrive plenty early before the rest of the tourists!